FOUNDATIONS

 Advocating a one-size-fits-all model of healing

-I (Althea) am an integrative wellness practitioner trained in holistic nutrition and gut health, yin yoga, and Unshaming (a somatic type of process work therapy descending from Jungian depth psychology and dreamwork).
-I have also trained with Arielle Schwartz, Gil Hedley, Peter Levine, Deb Dana, Kimberly Ann Johnson, and Stephen Porges in various applications of nervous system health and polyvagal theory.
+I (Althea) am an integrative wellness practitioner trained in holistic nutrition and gut health, yin yoga, and unshaming (a somatic type of process work therapy descended from Jungian depth psychology and dreamwork).
+I have also trained with nervous system thought leaders including Arielle Schwartz, Gil Hedley, and Kimberly Ann Johnson in various applications of nervous system health, anatomy, and polyvagal theory.
 I am someone who enjoys learning through practice, allowing information to settle in my body and be brought to life through my lived experience.
 Thus, this offering is born!
-I am currently very curious to dive deeper into the world of the nervous system to enhance my own health and well-being.
+My current curiosity is to dive deeper into the world of holistic nervous system health, applying an unshaming lens and principles of functional medicine to enhance my own sense of vitality and well-being.

 FAQ